-(2) On receipt of an application in terms of subsection (1) the Municipality must consider the application and may for purposes of the consideration of the application require the applicant to the indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General.
+(2) On receipt of an application in terms of subsection (1) the Municipality must evaluate the application and may for purposes of the evaluation of the application require the applicant to the indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General.

 (3) Where the Municipality approves an application it may impose any condition it may deem expedient and must notify the application in writing thereof and of any conditions imposed.

-(4) The applicant shall, within a period of 3 months from the date of the notice contemplated in subsection (3), submit to the Municipality such plans, diagrams or other documents and furnish such information as may be required in respect of each separate township.
+(4) The applicant shall, within a period of 3 months from the date of the notice contemplated in subsection (3), submit to the Municipality such plans, diagrams or other documents and furnish such information as may be required in respect of each separate development.

 (5) On receipt of the documents or information contemplated in subsection (4) the Municipality must notify the Surveyor-General, and the registrar in writing of the approval of the application and such notice must be accompanied by a copy of the plan of each separate township.

-Lodging of layout plan for approval with the Surveyor-General.
+Lodging of subdivision and or layout plan for approval with the Surveyor-General.

-(1) An applicant who has been notified in terms of section 107 that his or her application has been approved, shall, within a period of 12 months from the date of such notice, or such further period as the Municipality may allow, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, and if the applicant fails to do so the application shall lapse.
+(1) An applicant who has been notified in terms of section 107 that his or her application has been approved, shall, within a period of 12 months from the date of such notice, or such further period as the Municipality may allow, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, and if the applicant fails to complete the required actions to enable transfer of at least one erf within the period of validity of the approval, the approval lapses.

 (2) For purposes of subsection (1), the Municipality must provide to the applicant a final schedule as contemplated in section 56(3) and (4) of the conditions of establishment together with a stamped and approved layout plan.